Wilhelm Kempff: As a pianist

 In 1917, Kempff gave his first major recital, consisting of predominantly major works, including Beethoven's Hammerklavier Sonata and Brahms Variations on a Theme of Paganini.
 Kempff toured widely in Europe and much of the rest of the world.
 Between 1936 and 1979 he performed ten times in Japan (a small Japanese island was named Kenpu-san in his honor).
 Kempff made his first London appearance in 1951 and his first in New York in 1964.
 He gave his last public performance in Paris in 1981, and then retired for health reasons (Parkinson's disease).
 He died in Positano, Italy, in 1991 at the age of 95, five years after his wife, whom he had married in 1926.

-Kempff recorded over some sixty years.
+Kempff recorded over 60 years.
 His recorded legacy includes works of Schumann, Brahms, Schubert, Mozart, Bach, Liszt, Chopin and particularly of Beethoven.